 - To extend the battery life, turn it off occasionally.

-You can find more detail about lithium-ion battery at the Battery University.
+You can find more detail about the lithium-ion batteries at Battery University.

 That’s my tips for you, do you have anything to add, do that below in the comment area.